youssefyasser98/youssefyasser98.github.io/README.md

 ## Education

 ### **Arab Academy for Science, Technology and Maritime Transport**
-### College of Computer Science , Major : Software Engineering (2016- 2020)
+### College of Computer Science
+### Major : Software Engineering (2016- 2020)
 GPA : 3.82 "Excellent with Honors"

 ---

 ### INTERESTS
-Apart from being a web developer, I do content creation.
-I make videos related to frontend and general tech.
+Apart from being a web developer, I play several Sports and read books.

-I enjoy being outdoors, so i go for run everyday.
+I enjoy being outdoors, so i go for a run everyday.
 I love travelling to different countries and explore different cultures.
-When i am inside , i play guitar and sing in my free time.
+When i am inside , i play video games and meditate in my free time.